astronomer/docs/learn/rerunning-dags.md

 ![Task Instance Summary](/img/guides/task_instance_confirmation.png)

-You can also run the following command in the Airflow CLI to clear task statuses:
+You can also clear task statuses fromm the Graph view.

+If you want to use the Airflow CLI to clear task statuses, you can use the following command:

 ``` bash
 airflow tasks clear [-h] [-R] [-d] [-e END_DATE] [-X] [-x] [-f] [-r]